NSombekke/Logic-LLM/blogpost.md

 Model checking for the validity of runs involves verifying whether a given run satisfies the specified LTL formula.
 We prompt the LLM to generate a possible finite run corresponding to each of the multiple-choice descriptions.
 Runs are either accepted or rejected based on their compliance with the LTL formula, and consequently, the model is able to select one of the multiple-choice answers.

-- The LLM outputs possible runs for each of the MC options
--
 For each subplan $q_i$ of the run, the language function $L$ assigns a symbol $\sigma \in \Sigma$.
 These symbols collectively form a word **w** representing the sequence of symbols observed along the trace.
 This word **w** is then evaluated against the acceptance conditions of the DBA $M_{\psi}$.
 The language $L(M_{\psi})$ defines a set of infinite runs that the DFA can recognize.
 If **w** satisfies these acceptance conditions, then the finite run $\rho_{\psi}$ satisfies the LTL formula.
 Finite runs $\rho_{\psi}$ satisfiy the LTL if the word $ **w** = L(q_0)L(q_1)...L(q_n)$ is acceptable in $L(M_{\psi})$.

 Step 5 in Figure 1 shows an example output of runs corresponding to options (A) and (B).
 In this step, the generated runs are evaluated against the associated Deterministic Finite Automaton $M_{\psi}$ to determine their validity.